andreapiciuolo-dot/windpower-modena/README.md

 A model, not a field measurement: single Weibull resource, simplified analytic airfoil, no turbulence, siting, or cost modelling, and an assumed variable-speed (optimal tip-speed-ratio) operation.
-These refine the numbers but not the central, resource-driven conclusion.
+These refine the numbers but not the most important resource-driven conclusion.
 See the [full report](report/Modena_Wind_Turbine_Report.pdf) for the complete discussion.

 ## License